adnan-mujagic/soundblock-frontend/README.md

 ## Before Using

-Make sure you have node installed.
+Make sure you have Node verions 16 installed.
 Then run the following command to install all the third party dependencies:

 ### `npm install`